 Lift up the community, health, caring for God’s creation, and personal lifestyle commitments.
 Saving energy and carbon emissions is a huge benefit of this event.
 Just as important are fun and community-building.

-Consider an alternative means of getting to church on these upcoming Alternative Transportation Sundays:
+Consider an alternative means of getting to church on Alternative Transportation Sunday.

 Return to this page periodically for resources on environmental stewardship and our commitment to eco-justice: